-COVID -19 and Your Winter Trip (updated November 10, 2021)FOR SUMMER COVID POLICES, BOOKING AND CANCELLATION INFORMATION, CLICK HERE
+COVID -19 and Your Winter Trip (updated January 3, 2022)FOR SUMMER COVID POLICES, BOOKING AND CANCELLATION INFORMATION, CLICK HERE

 FOR WINTER CANCELLATION POLICIES CLICK HERE

-For the Winter of 2021 -2022 , we will be taking groups again!
+For the Winter of 2021 -2022 , we are taking groups again!
 We will be asking to see the vaccine passports from all of our guests.

 2021-2022 WINTER COVID POLICIES